 Cutting through timber is a lot easier and less labour intensive with a circular saw.
 The super-sharp blades in this clever DIY tool can rotate up to 85 times a second – and when you’re working with fast-moving blades, you need to be extra vigilant.

 A circular saw is perhaps one of the most dangerous power tools there is, so it’s vital that you not only concentrate fully on the task at hand when using them, but also make sure that you’ve taken care of all the necessary safety precautions.

 - Buy your circular saw from a reputable dealer, and follow the manufacturer’s instructions carefully.

 - It’s important to register a new circular saw with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.